Associated Students of the University of Washington

-The Associated Students of the University of Washington (ASUW) is the Student Government at the University of Washington.
-It is funded and supported by student fees, and it provides services that directly and indirectly benefit student life.
-The ASUW consists of over 70 student employees and 500 volunteers, and the organization spends about $1.4 million annually to provide services and activities to the student body.
+The Associated Students of the University of Washington (ASUW) is the student association at the University of Washington.
+It is funded and supported by the University's Services and Activities Fee with which it provides services that directly and indirectly benefit student life.
+The ASUW consists of over 80 student employees and 500 volunteers, and the organization spends approximately $1.5 million annually to run events, lobby the legislature, and fund various Registered Student Organizations as they put on their own programs.

-The ASUW Student Senate was established in 1994 as a division of the Associated Students of the University of Washington.
-The Student Senate provides a broad-based discussion of issues and acts as the official voice for student opinion.
-Currently, the ASUW Student Senate has a legislative body of over 150 senators representing a diverse set of interests on and off campus.
+The ASUW Student Senate was established in 1994 as the legislative division of the Associated Students of the University of Washington.
+The Student Senate provides a broad-access forum for discussion of issues both on campus and abroad, serving as the voice of student opinion for those at UW.
+Currently, the ASUW Student Senate has a membership of over 150 senators representing students from on-campus, off-campus, and commuter residential communities, as well as several protected classes and organizations.

-The ASUW was incorporated in the State of Washington on April 20, 1906.